nguyenphuminh/catniff/docs/documentation.md

 Tensor.backends.set("device_name", backend);
 ```

-Then Catniff will try to use the backend's ops rather than the default implementation.
+Then Catniff will use the backend's ops on tensors that have their `device` prop set to be `device_name`.

 ## Building a custom backend